Censored Semi-Bandits: A Framework for Resource Allocation with Censored Feedback

 The proof follows by an application of Theorem 3.2 in \cite{DO13_hifi2013sensitivity} which gives conditions for two weight vectors $\btheta_1$ and $\btheta_2$ to have the same solution in $KP(\bmu,\btheta_1,Q)$ and $KP(\bmu,\btheta_2, Q)$ for any $\bmu$ and $Q$.
 Once we estimate the threshold $\btheta$ with accuracy so that the estimate $\hat{\btheta}$ is an allocation equivalent of $\btheta$, the problem is equivalent to solving the $KP(\bmu,\hat{\btheta}, Q)$.
-The latter part is equivalent to solving a combinatorial semi-bandits \citep{ICML18_wang2018thompson} as we establish next.
-Combinatorial semi-bandits are the generalization of multiple-play multi-armed bandits where the size of the superarms need not be the same.
+The latter part is equivalent to solving a combinatorial semi-bandits as we establish next.
+Combinatorial semi-bandits are the generalization of MP-MAB, where the size of the superarms need not be the same in each round.

-\begin{restatable}{prop}{MultiThetaEquivalence} The CSB problem is regret equivalent to a combinatorial semi-bandits where Oracle uses $KP(\bmu,\btheta, Q)$ to identify the optimal subset of arms. \end{restatable}
+\begin{restatable}{prop}{MultiThetaEquivalence} The CSB problem with known threshold vector $\btheta$ is regret equivalent to a combinatorial semi-bandits where Oracle uses $KP(\bmu,\btheta, Q)$ to identify the optimal subset of arms. \end{restatable}